Take a look at some of the great gadgets on the market that allow you to enjoy your favourite foods in healthier ways!

 Popular in Asian countries for centuries, using a steamer isn’t anything new but is becoming more popular, with more diners relishing the health benefits of using water to cook.

 How it works: Steamers boil water and use the steam to cook the food whilst needing no additional oils and fats.
 Food is kept nutritious and healthy as steaming retains vitamins and minerals found in vegetables and helps lower cholesterol and calories by removing fat from meats.
-New steamers are multi layered meaning you can create whole meals at once just using the power of water
+New steamers are multi layered meaning you can create whole meals at once using the power of water.
+Available as a stand alone electrical appliance or alternatively as a separate set of pans for use on a hob.

 Fat Reduce with George Foreman Grills